ialalawi/Truss-Project-Design-Optimization-Source-Code/README.md

 General Code Description:

-In particular, the group used two for-loops to create the coefficient matrix A, with the first loop corresponding to Ax and the second to Ay, i.e. the top half and bottom half matrices concatenated vertically to create A. In order to create the elements of A, the MATLAB built-in find() and size() functions were used, in which the former returns joint-member connection indices, and the latter outputs
+In particular, two for-loops are used to create the coefficient matrix A, with the first loop corresponding to Ax and the second to Ay, i.e. the top half and bottom half matrices concatenated vertically to create A. In order to create the elements of A, the MATLAB built-in find() and size() functions were used, in which the former returns joint-member connection indices, and the latter outputs